Filling out your tax return is not always easy. Who has to declare what? Can I reduce my tax burden? What are the subtleties this year?

 Each person who is required to complete a declaration receives the 100F form either by mail or an invitation to complete it online from the ACD.
 The completed return must be returned by 31 December of the current year.

-The OGBL offers its members free assistance in filling out their tax returns.
-You can take advantage of this service by following the procedure described in the document downloadable here (in french) and by sending us the complete file by 8 December 2025 at the latest.
+You can take advantage of this service by following the procedure described in the document downloadable here (in french) and by sending us the complete file by 30.11.2026 at the latest.

 OGBL – Luxembourg Service Déclaration d’impôt 31, rue du Fort Neipperg L-2230 LUXEMBOURG

-You can also send us the first 4 pages of the 100F with supporting documents email to impots@ogbl.lu provided the document is in PDF format.
+You can also send us the first 4 pages of the 100F with supporting documents email – until 15 November 2026 – to impots@ogbl.lu provided the document is in PDF format.

 We would like to inform you that the Luxembourg Inland Revenue (ACD) is launching its “simplified pre-filled tax return” project in March 2025.
 This is a tax return pre-filled by the administration with information received from employers and government institutions (ADEM, CAE, CNAP, FNS).